 The ePAY account is a debit account and is subject to banking rules.
 DSS staff will not have access to information regarding individual card usage.
-Recipients have the right to make their own decisions on where to use their ePAY debit card.
+Recipients have the right to make their own decisions on how to use the TANF cash benefits.
 Due to the Middle Class Tax Relief and Job Creation Act of 2012 (P.L.
-112-96) states are required to maintain policies and practices that restrict the use of TANF funds.
+112-96) states are required to maintain policies and practices that restrict the access of TANF funds by electronic benefit transaction.